 This keyword is easier to rank for.
 Still not great (below 30), but a great place to start from.
 If you wanted to write a blog post about hiking, you could start with regional topics such as “hiking near DC” and start building a list of other blog topics in the same way.

 Overall, I love KWFinder and will continue to pay for it as long as it keeps providing me the great value it has so far.
+I hope that this KWFinder review gives you some clarity into how KWFinder works and why it is such a valuable SEO tool.
 It is definitely the easiest SEO tools I’ve used for keyword research and I highly recommend it!
 Try searching for a keyword below to see how it works: